Government will propose banning flavors used in e-cigarettes

 But parents, politicians and health advocates have increasingly called for a crackdown on flavors , arguing that they are overwhelmingly to blame for a recent surge in underage vaping by U.S. teens.

-Azar said the administration would allow tobacco-flavored e-cigarettes to remain available as an option for adult smokers.
-But he said that if children begin using those products, “we will take enforcement action there also.”

-A 2009 law banned all flavors from traditional cigarettes except menthol.
-But that law did not apply to e-cigarettes, which were then a tiny segment of the tobacco market.

-A ban on flavors would represent a huge blow to the vaping industry, including companies such as Juul, which has grown into a multibillion dollar business by selling mint, fruit and dessert flavored-nicotine products.
+A ban on flavors would represent a huge blow to the vaping industry, including companies like Juul, which has grown into a multibillion dollar business by selling mint, fruit and dessert flavored-nicotine products.

 Juul and other vaping companies argue that their products are intended to help adult smokers wean themselves off traditional paper-and-tobacco cigarettes.
 But there is little evidence that e-cigarettes are effective for helping smokers quit.